Hasnain006-nain/multi-dataset-fraud-benchmark/README.md

 ## 📖 Abstract

-Financial fraud detection presents unique challenges including extreme class imbalance, concept drift, and the critical need for explainability.
-This benchmark study evaluates a comprehensive suite of machine learning and deep learning models across **three diverse fraud datasets** using a **leakage-proof experimental workflow**.
-We demonstrate that **XGBoost with SMOTE oversampling** achieves the strongest balance between fraud recall, explainability, and real-time performance, while **MLP with Focal Loss** provides competitive deep learning alternatives.
-The framework incorporates rigorous statistical validation via **McNemar-Holm testing**, **bootstrap confidence intervals**, **SHAP explainability**, and **temporal drift validation**—establishing a robust benchmark for production-ready fraud detection systems.
+Financial fraud benchmarks are sensitive to class imbalance, data leakage, threshold selection, and the relative cost of missed fraud and false alerts.
+This repository evaluates twelve conventional and neural-network configurations across three public fraud datasets using a leakage-controlled workflow.
+Data splitting is completed before fitted preprocessing, resampling is restricted to the training partition, validation data are used to select operating thresholds, and the held-out test partition is reserved for final evaluation.

+The results do not identify one model as the winner for every dataset and objective.
+LightGBM leads several discrimination measures, XGBoost records the highest MCC on D2, and XGBoost + ADASYN gives the lowest D1 expected cost under the stated cost setting.
+The repository also reports bootstrap confidence intervals, exact McNemar tests with Holm correction, alert-budget performance, repeated batched inference latency, calibration, chronological validation, feature-drift diagnostics, and SHAP explanations.

 ---

 ## 🚀 Workflow Overview

-The experimental workflow follows a strict leakage-proof pipeline:
+The experimental workflow follows a leakage-controlled pipeline:

 <div align="center">
 <img src="figures/Fig1.png" alt="Workflow Diagram" width="900">